George William, Duke of Liegnitz: Family

-As the only surviving son, George William was the sole heir to his father's possessions.
+As the only surviving son, George IV was the sole heir to his father's possessions.
 Duke Christian of Legnica-Brzeg had spent many years in exile in Poland and in the Duchy of Prussia during the Thirty Years' War, after George William's grandfather Duke John Christian of Brieg had fallen out of favour with the Habsburg emperor Ferdinand II.

 Duke Christian became sole ruler over the Silesian duchies of Legnica and Brzeg in 1664.
 After the abdication of King John II Casimir Vasa of Poland in 1668, he even put forward his candidacy for the Polish throne; to win the affection and support of the old nobility, he initially wanted to give his newborn son an old Piast name (like Mieszko or Bolesław); however, the Calvinist clergy of his duchy opposed this, maintaining that the idea could bring the return to paganism over Poland.
 The duke, however, saw to it that his son spoke Polish and wore Polish clothes.